 The CRC is widely used by employers, educators, workforce developers, and others with a stake in the success of the economy.
 More than 2.8 million CRCs have been issued nationwide since the credential was introduced in 2006.

-Anyone interested in getting CRC certified, can attend a workshop on Tuesdays by signing up at: www.carteret.edu/forms/crcworkshop.
-At this workshop you’ll get a login and password to access online study materials to help you prepare for the assessments.
+Anyone interested in getting CRC certified, can attend a workshop by signing up at: www.carteret.edu/forms/crcworkshop.
+At this workshop you receive a login and password to access online study materials to help you prepare for the assessments.
 You can access these study materials anywhere you have access to the internet until you feel ready to take the assessment.

-Each Thursday we administer the CRC.
-Sign up at the following website: http://www.carteret.edu/forms/crcexam.
+Once you have attended the workshop, sign up at the following website: http://www.carteret.edu/forms/crcexam.
 We HIGHLY recommend that you attend the workshop before taking the exam.
 The cost to take the assessment is $30 ($10 per assessment).
 If you do poorly on one of the assessments, you can study more and come back to take any of the assessments again for an additional fee of $10 per assessment.

 Employers and job seekers can look up the ACT Work Keys scores needed by job title to identify the skill levels needed for a variety of occupations.

 Carteret Community College is part of the nationwide effort to help Carteret County become a Work Ready Community (WRC) which empowers states, regions and counties with data, process and tools that drive economic growth.
 Participants are leveraging the Career Readiness Certificate (CRC) to measure and close the skills gap — and building common frameworks that link, align and match their workforce development efforts.